-Colorado’s Water Plan — The Colorado Water Plan provides information about Colorado’s water supply planning and suggests policies and actions at all levels to ensure abundant future water supplies.
+Colorado’s Water Plan — Provides information about Colorado’s water supply planning and suggests policies and actions at all levels to ensure abundant future water supplies.

-Colorado Water Quality Control Division — The Colorado Water Quality Control Division regulates clean water permits, approves drinking water and wastewater facility design, monitors beaches and fish for contaminants, and more.
+Colorado Water Quality Control Division — Regulates clean water permits, approves drinking water and wastewater facility design, monitors beaches and fish for contaminants, and more.

-Colorado Public Utilities Commission — The Commission issues authority to operate energy and water utilities, establishes industry rate standards, initiates enforcement and compliance activities, and assists consumers with complaints and educational efforts.
+Colorado Public Utilities Commission — Issues authority to operate energy and water utilities, establishes industry rate standards, initiates enforcement and compliance activities, and assists consumers with complaints and educational efforts.

 Colorado Division of Reclamation, Mining and Safety — The Colorado Division of Reclamation, Mining and Safety is responsible for mineral and energy development, policy, regulation and planning.

 InterBasin Compact Committee and Basin Roundtables — The Interbasin Compact Committee was established by the Colorado Water for the 21st Century Act to facilitate conversations among Colorado’s river basin constituencies and to address statewide water issues.

 U.S. Forest Service Water, Air, and Soil — U.S. Forest Service Water, Air and Soil research provides the scientific basis and specialized tools to inform natural resource managers and landowners about the likely effects of their decisions on the Nation’s forests and rangelands and their water, air, and soil resources.